“… the greatest limitation in writing software is our ability to understand the system we are creating.”

 Design is, in my opinion, far and away the hardest topic we grapple with in this class.
 The reasons for this are myriad, and include:

-As such, I guarantee that there will be things in the Design unit as a whole that we people disagree with.
+As such, I guarantee that there will be things in the Design unit as a whole that people disagree with.
 There will be some suggestions that work well in some situations and badly in others.
 However, we will focus on the overarching design principles, common understandings of how to best maximize those principles, but also not lose sight of the real purpose of software: “To meet the needs of the customer.”
-Design is a means to and end, not the goal itself.
+Design is a means to an end, not the goal itself.

 And sure, these things have maintenance costs; the Golden Gate Bridge has had its deck replaced because of salt in the fog corroding the rebar, and I have had to change the oil and do significant transmission repair on my personal car.
 But ultimately, the goal of this maintenance is to ensure that the product operates the same as it did before.